Neck Care in KL Without Surgery

 Clinical speaking, the most dangerous thickening is the thickening of ligamentum flavum.
 Ligamentum flavum thickening or hypertrophy is the leading cause of spinal canal stenosis.
 Spinal canal stenosis compresses the spinal cord and spinal nerves.
 A severely compressed spinal cord can lead to partial or complete paralysis.

 Spine surgery is on the rise.
-However, spine surgery fails to provide the long-term relief sufferers need for a healthy, active life.
+However, spine surgery fails to provide the long-term healthy way of life sufferers need for a healthy, active life.

 In short, if you have neck issues, don’t ignore them.
 And if you have dismissed them and now suffer from a slipped disc, canal stenosis, or bone spurs, don’t make the mistake of opting for spine surgery.
 Even minor surgical intervention has complications.
 Surgery on the spine should be the absolute last option.
 In other words, you should exhaust an effective non-surgical route before opting for any form of surgery.